tum-esm/em27-retrieval-pipeline/README.md

 **Easy configuration of using a validated `config.toml` (and metadata files):** By "validated", we mean that before the processing starts, the config files content will be parsed and validated against a TOML schema.
 This way, you can be sure that the pipeline will not fail due to a misconfiguration, and you will immediately get precise error messages.

-**Opinionated management of station metadata:** We manage our EM27 metadata using JSON files instead of database tables, which has several benefits mentioned in the [metadata repository](https://github.com/tum-esm/em27-metadata)
+**Opinionated management of station metadata:** We manage our EM27 metadata using TOML files, described [here](https://tum-esm.github.io/em27-retrieval-pipeline/guides/em27-metadata) and with a full schema reference [here](https://tum-esm.github.io/em27-retrieval-pipeline/reference/em27-metadata)

 **Filtering of interferogram files that Proffast cannot process:** When some interferograms are corrupted, Proffast will fail during preprocessing for whole days of data even when only a few out of thousands of interferograms are bad.
 The pipeline filters out these interferograms and only passes the valid ones to Proffast.
 A standalone version of this filtering functionality is included in our [utility library](https://tum-esm-utils.netlify.app/api-reference#tum_esm_utilsinterferograms)